-A yoke is a fitting for a so-called beast of burden that was placed around the neck of one or more animals, like an ox.
-This fitting was placed around the neck to allow the animal or animals to pull loads.
-It typically consisted of a curved piece of wood with leather straps as a binding, which would allow them to draw a plough, a cart, or any other type of weight.
-A yoke was a symbol for service, slavery, or separation.
+A yoke is a heavy, wooden fitting that is placed around the neck of one or more animals, like an ox.
+This fitting typically consists of a curved piece of wood with leather straps as a binding which allow oxen to pull a plough or cart.
+A yoke is a symbol for service, slavery, or separation.

 There is the suggestion for the yoke.

-Jeremiah said that it is good that a man bear the yoke in his youth.
-He was saying that a man would benefit greatly from the usefulness of a yoke by learning when he is young how it teaches discipline and duty.
+He said that it is good that man bear the yoke in his youth.
+He said that a young man would benefit greatly from a yoke by learning discipline and duty.
 For every young man, there is the yoke of service.
 Every young man should learn to serve the Lord and others when he is young.
 It teaches him how to deal with different personalities and how to do things well.
 Serving can be hard, but it is good to learn hard work when you are young.
 There is the yoke of submission.
-Submission is learning how to follow those in leadership positions and following instructions.
+Submission is learning how to follow those in leadership positions and to follow instructions.
 Submission requires us to do as we are told.
 It means no arguing or debating.
 There is the yoke of suffering.
 Suffering teaches us to trust in God.
 It teaches us that faith is allowing God to do what we cannot do.
-It is learning to wait upon the Lord for the answers that we need.
+It is learning to wait upon the Lord for the answers we need.